rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#0-May-2019.md

 [Cross compile x86_64-unknown-linux-musl #903](https://github.com/nervosnetwork/ckb/issues/903) Rocksdb depends on C++ standard library heavily, which might need a real C++ for musl to work.

-Static Build CKB on CentOS 7 for exchanges #626](https://github.com/nervosnetwork/ckb/issues/626) A centos 7 install guide.
+[Static Build CKB on CentOS 7 for exchanges #626](https://github.com/nervosnetwork/ckb/issues/626).
+A centos 7 install guide.

 [Write a tool to dump well known hashes into a readable file #562](https://github.com/nervosnetwork/ckb/issues/562) D[oitian](https://github.com/doitian) made a tool to dump various hashes into a file and commit that file into the repository.